datafoodconsortium/standard/technical-specifications/authorization-strategy.md

 # Authorization Strategy Recommendation

+This authorization strategy extended the [authentication strategy](./authentication-strategy.md) to allow platforms to grant permissions to individual endpoints and Organizations within the DFC Standard.

 To manage authorization of requests across the DFC standard, it is necessary to apply authorization scopes to each request.
 These scopes determine whether an authenticated request can access certain data from DFC endpoints.

-**These authorization extensions to the [authentication strategy](./authentication-strategy.md) are transitional recommendations, and are intended to be superceded by a more granular permissioning protocol in a future version of the DFC standard.**
+**These are transitional recommendations, and are intended to be superceded by a more granular permissioning protocol in a future version of the DFC standard.**

 ## Scope based authorization